 She is an active speaker at global business forums and at universities such as UCLA, Fordham, Carnegie Mellon, and the Darden Business School at University of Virginia.
 She spoke at Stanford Business School as part of SBS Executive Breakfast Briefings.

 In 2019 she was awarded an Honorary Doctorate in Humanities from Michigan State University.
+In 2020 she joined the Harvard Business Review’s Advisory Board.

 Susan has been commissioned and is actively teaching a form of meditation called Centering Prayer, which she incorporates into her facilitation of leadership and mindfulness retreats.
 She is working on certification to also teach the Enneagram, a self-knowledge tool.